djcooke/compendium/collections/_pt_061_enemies/queen.md

   stun: true
 abilities:
   - name: Unfinal Sting
-    potency:
-    type:
     description: "short line AoE with late telegraph"
   - name: Final Sting
-    potency:
+    potency: 3500
-    type:
+    type: Physical
-    description: "targeted enrage; used at 15% HP"
+    description: "targeted sacrifical enrage; used at 15% HP.
+Cannot be outranged (the enemy will chase after the target until it gets in range or is killed)"
     warning: explosion
 ---